Pecan Tassies are the perfect bite-sized treat! Bring these homemade tiny tarts to your next holiday party.

 - Preheat oven to 350 degrees F.

-- Spray mini pie pans with baking spray.
+- Spray mini muffin pans or pie pans with baking spray.

 - In a mixing bowl, combine softened butter and cream cheese, beating until fluffy.

 - Add flour and mix until all flour is absorbed.

-- Roll dough into 48 equal sized pieces and place into cups of mini pie pans.
+- Roll dough into 48 equal sized pieces and place into cups of the pans.

 - Form dough around the bottom and up the sides of each pan.

 - In a separate bowl, combine filling ingredients and mix well.

 - Place equal amounts of filling into each dough cup.

 - Remove from oven.

 - Allow tassies to cool for at least 30 minutes.

 - Carefully remove each cookie from the pan and set onto a cooling rack to finish cooling.